-Among the most common, these manufacturers generally produced blow molds in large quantities, often with a large number of designs and/or seasonal offerings.
-Many of the most iconic and recognizable designs were produced by these manufacturers.
+Among the most common, these distributors and manufacturers generally produced blow molds in large quantities, often with a large number of designs and/or seasonal offerings.
+Many of the most iconic and recognizable designs were sold under these brands.

 Prior to the mainstream adoption of the blow-molding process, some early manufacturers used hard molded rubber or plastisol.
 Given their age and the materials used, relatively few of these pieces have survived and tend to be among the most difficult to find and preserve.

 Intended for use by municipalities or commercial displays, these manufacturers produced the biggest and brightest products available.
 They often manufactured for decades, producing hundreds of unique (and expensive) products, resulting in recognizable but hard to obtain collectibles.

 Less documented than their American counterparts, these blow molds come from a variety of manufacturers and distributors across the United Kingdom, Europe and Asia and were only made available for purchase within Asian or European markets.